vardhanguraza/components-library/README.md

 ## Documentation

-Explore the full documentation and examples on how to use each component in the [Gurza Components Library Documentation](url/to/documentation).
+Explore the full documentation and examples on how to use each component in the [Components Library Documentation](url/to/documentation).

 ## Contributing